Counting gluings of octahedra: Conclusion

 \section{Conclusion}

+In this article, we have performed the first analysis of colored triangulations whose building blocks are non-melonic and have spherical topology, using the octahedron.
+The main challenge is that for non-melonic building blocks, Gurau's degree \eqref{GurauDegree} never vanishes and it is expected that there is no infinite families at constant values of the degree.
+Therefore we had to identify an enhanced degree found to be

-We have shown that the gluings of octahedra which maximize the number of edges are in bijection with a family of trees and can be enumerated explicitly.
-This is similar to the case of arbitrary colored triangulations: if one looks for the colored triangulations which maximize the number of edges among the set of all colored triangulations, one finds the melonic triangulations which are in bijection with trees.
+where the factor $3/4$ of Gurau's degree for bubbles with eight tetrahedra \eqref{GurauDegreeBubble} is replaced with $5/8<3/2$.
+We further identified the gluings of octahedra which maximize the number of edges, corresponding to $\tilde{\omega}_B(T) = 0$ and showed that they are in bijection with a family of trees and can be enumerated explicitly.

+This is similar to the case of arbitrary colored triangulations (with unconstrained building blocks): if one looks for the colored triangulations which maximize the number of edges among the set of all colored triangulations, one finds the melonic triangulations which are in bijection with trees.
 This is the premise of the classification of colored triangulations according to Gurau's degree performed in \cite{GurauSchaeffer}.
-This suggests to apply the techniques of \cite{GurauSchaeffer} to classify the gluings of octahedra according to the enhanced degree
+This suggests to apply the techniques of \cite{GurauSchaeffer} to classify the gluings of octahedra according to the enhanced degree $\tilde{\omega}_B(T)$.